Squidex/squidex-docs2/02-documentation/developer-guides/api-overview/assets-api.md

 ## How to retrieve assets and content?

 All assets are publicly available and not secured.
 But the IDs are randomly generated as 128 bit number \([GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)\) and almost impossible to find out by just trial and error.
-So you are assets are safe.
+Consider your assets safe.

 You can download and link assets from the following URL: